Michał Karbownik: International career

-In September 2020, Karbownik was called up for Poland's upcoming UEFA Nations League fixtures against the Netherlands and Bosnia and Herzegovina, however he did not make an appearance in any of the two fixtures.
-On 7 October 2020, a day after completing his transfer to Brighton and Hove Albion, he made a debut for the national team in a 5–1 win against Finland, providing an assist for Arkadiusz Milik.
-In the following two games, he came on as a substitute for Kamil Jóźwiak in Poland's 0–0 draw against Italy and Poland's 3–0 win against Bosnia and Herzegovina.
+In September 2020, Karbownik was called up to the Polish senior squad for upcoming UEFA Nations League fixtures against the Netherlands and Bosnia and Herzegovina, but did not make an appearance in any of the two fixtures.
+On 7 October 2020, one day after completing his transfer to Brighton and Hove Albion, he debuted in a 5–1 victory against Finland, providing an assist for Arkadiusz Milik.
+In the following two games, Karbownik came on as a substitute for Kamil Jóźwiak in a 0–0 draw against Italy and 3–0 victory against Bosnia and Herzegovina.